naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.26.VLAN.config.and.concepts.md

 Using the keyword **add** provides the capability to add one or more VLANs to the trunk without having to specify all the existing VLANs that are already allowed

 #### Check Trunking Operational states

+Trunks can be misconfigured.
+In some cases both switches conclude that their interfaces do not trunk.
+In other cases, one switch believes that its interface is correctly trunking, while the other switch does not.

+The most common incorrect configuration, is a configuration that uses the ```switchport mode dynamic auto``` command on both switches on the link.
+The keyword auto does not mean that trunking happens automatically.
+Instead, both switches passively wait on the other device on the link to begin negotiations.

+The command ```show interfaces switchport``` on both switches can be used to confirm the administrative state and the fact that both switches operate as static access ports.
+It is a good practice to check the trunks operational state on both sides of the trunk